 an eBook or guide with exclusive information related to the demo or trial.

-1:1 meetings are key to have the first contact with the user before the purchase.
-As the main benefit of sales consultancies, you’re dedicating specific time to understand users’ needs and gaps in order to give them a possible solution.
-Also, they are a good way both for products and services.
-As an example, The Whole Brain Group has an available offer about an inbound marketing consultation.
-In the landing page, it is explained what the consultation will be about, and it’s also asked some personal data.
+1:1 meetings are good to make the first contact with the user before the purchase.
+These are good for both products and services.
+As an example, The Whole Brain Group has an offer for inbound marketing consultation.
+On the landing page they explain what the consultation will be about, and then ask for some personal data.

-· Give unique information: It’s key to think which information you are going to share with the leads.
-Here, you can give some best practices of the service or product, explain how your clients succeed with your company and share some relevant data they won’t find on the internet.
+- · Give unique information: It’s important to consider the information you are going to share with your leads.
+You can offer some best practices for the product or service, explain how your clients succeed with your company and share some relevant data they won’t find elsewhere.

-· Offer free material: After the consultancy, it’s recommended to give some free material that they don’t expect.
-As a result, they will remember a good experience of your company, and in case they want to buy the service or product, your company will be more likely to be the first choice.
+- · Offer free material: After the consultancy, it’s a good idea to offer something for free.
+This will leave people with a good impression of your company, and if they want to buy the service or product, your company will be more likely to be the first choice.

 Quotation with discount

-· Build a customised quote: It’s essential to understand what your leads need and build a quotation adapted to their goals.
+- · Build a customised quote: It’s essential to understand what your leads need and build a quotation tailored to their goals.

-In order to increase purchasing opportunities, offering discounts is a good practice.
+In order to increase purchasing opportunities, offering discounts is a good idea.
 Discounts have always been a very attractive offer to convince prospects to buy the product or service.
-For example, you can check Tulas platform that collects many B2B discounts.
+A good example is Tula’s platform that collates multiple B2B discounts.

-· Offer a time-limited discount: To get users to hire your services or buy your products, it’s advisable adding a limited-time discount.
-Thus, you will force them to make a quick decision.
+- · Offer a time-limited discount: To get users to hire your services or buy your products, it’s advisable to make them time-limited.
+You’re more likely to get a positive decision if you create urgency.

-· Link your discounts to other offers: Discounts can be implemented in other offers as added value (e.g., in demos, trials and consultancies).
+- · Link your discounts to other offers: Discounts can be combined with other offers as added value (e.g., in demos, trials and consultancies).

-Finally, on the below there’s a summary table with all the strategies in each stage:
+Finally, here’s a summary table with all the strategies in each stage: